-Critical care is a crucial medical specialty caring for patients who are critically ill.
+Critical care is a crucial medical specialty caring unit for patients who are critically ill.
 They may require support for instability (hypertension/hypotension), airway or respiratory compromise (ventilator support), acute renal failure, cardiac arrhythmias, or the cumulative effects of multiple organ failure, more commonly referred to now as multiple organ dysfunction syndrome.
-Patients needing intensive/invasive monitoring, such as in the crucial hours after major surgery or patients who are considered too unstable to transfer to a less intensively monitored unit may also be placed in the intensive care units.
+Patients needing intensive/invasive monitoring, such as in the crucial hours after major surgery or patients who are considered too unstable to be transferred to a less intensively monitored unit may also be placed in the intensive care units.

 The Intensive Care Unit (ICU) is a unit in the hospital where seriously ill patients are cared for by specially trained staff.
 The ICU staff includes doctors, nurses, respiratory therapists, clinical nurse specialists, pharmacists, physical therapists, nurse practitioners, physician assistants, dieticians, social workers, and chaplains.

 To give a new lease of life to critically ill cardiac patients we have an intensive coronary care unit with advanced monitoring and life support systems under the supervision of a capable cardiologist with attending resident doctors.

 The Surgical Intensive Care Unit provides care for patients who have undergone critical surgical procedures.
 It is a medical care centre for critically ill patients who require surgery or are recovering from surgery.
 The professionals in the SICU are health care advocates.